Irregular Periods: Is it Perimenopause and How to Manage it?

 Most women begin perimenopause during their mid-40s, but it’s not unusual for symptoms to show themselves earlier.

 How long this transition lasts can vary widely.
 A small minority of women barely notice their perimenopausal phase.
-Instead, their periods stop, and they enter menopause seemingly out of nowhere.
+Instead, their periods stop, and they experience the end of menses seemingly out of nowhere.
 However, the vast majority of us will experience perimenopause symptoms for several years before we officially enter menopause.

 Perimenopause symptoms last an average of four to eight years.
-During this time your body begins to lower its production of reproductive hormones.
-As a result, you will likely notice a variety of symptoms closely associated with menopause, including hot flashes, trouble sleeping, mood disturbances, and changes to your menstrual cycle.
+During this time, your body begins to lower its production of female reproductive hormones.
+As a result, you will likely notice a variety of symptoms closely associated with climacteric, including hot flashes, trouble sleeping, mood disturbances, and abnormal uterine bleeding resulting in changes to your menstrual cycle.

 How Might Perimenopause Change my Periods?

-One of the most common symptoms of perimenopause is irregular or missed periods.
-This is due to fluctuating levels of estrogen and progesterone.
+Fluctuating levels of estrogen and progesterone are the reasons behind these changes.
 These reproductive hormones control ovulation as well as the rest of your monthly cycle.
 When their levels shift, so does your period.

 These shifts are happening all the time.
 So, there may be some months when you completely skip your period.
-In other months, your period may be much longer and heavier than usual.
+In other months, it can affect menstruation in a way that your period may be much longer and heavier than usual.

 Here are some common menstrual changes that can occur during perimenopause.